anhkien789/kien-career-website-v2/README.md

 # kien-career-website
-a career website for Kien
+a career website for Kien using Flask, MySQL from PlanetScale, and Render for deployment.